globalbiobankmeta/PRS/run_prscs_auto_pipe.md

 - Details for installation and required packages can be seen in [PRScs github page](https://github.com/getian107/PRScs)

-- Download LD reference panel from the same page, using `1KG-EUR` or `UKBB-EUR`
+- Download LD reference panel from the same page, using `1KG-EUR` and `UKBB-EUR`

 <br>